-Torontonians like to compare the local market to other global cities, so it is important to point out that most of Toronto’s market indicators are similar to those seen recently in Manhattan, Sydney, Stockholm, and London, where markets have recently weakened significantly and home prices have been dropping.
+Torontonians like to compare the local market to other global cities, so it is important to point out that most of Toronto’s market indicators are similar to those seen recently in San Francisco, Manhattan, Sydney, Stockholm, and London, where markets have recently weakened significantly and home prices have been dropping.

 Toronto real estate has also weakened but not enough to benefit buyers.
 House prices are down from their 2017 peak, while condo prices have charted a steady upward trajectory.

 Economists broadly agree that higher interest rates and tighter mortgage rules will have a larger, longer-lasting dampening effect on home sales than we previously thought.

 This article covers:

 Should investors sell?